adnane-t/Developpeur-Ethereum-Template/3. Solidity/readme.md

 Unfortunately I did not manage to make the calculation works so I haven't been able to make sure that the check of the vote is working propoerly.
+I haven' been able to sort it out on time but I suspect the issue to be linked to my object sessions that might not be well initialised when I call it for voting calculation registration.